SOLAS-TTRPG/SOLAS/README.md

 ### Combat Inspiration
 *Requires **Inspiration***

-Instead of giving **Inspiration** on your turn, you can now give it at any point (up to immediately after a roll, which it can be used to improve), provided that you have enough **Focus** to use it.
-Additionally, the inspiration can now be used to reduce the damage of an attack (at a minimum of 0 damage, inspiration cannot heal)
+Instead of giving inspiration on your turn, you can now give it at any point (up to immediately after a roll, which it can be used to improve).
+Additionally, the inspired creature can now use the inspiration die to reduce the damage of an attack.

+### Font of Inspiration
+*Requires **Inspiration***

+You can give inspiration dice multiple times per rest, equal to your maximum **stamina**.
+These can be given on different turns, or all on the same turn (provided you have enough stamina to do so).

 ### Extra Attack
 *Requires **Divine Smite**, **Finesse**, **Rage**, or **Second Wind***

 On your turn, you can make two attacks with one light or medium weapon (both attacks cost a **Stamina** point).

-### Glory
+### Misty Escape
-*Requires **Last Stand***
+*Requires **Blink***

-While you are fading, all damage rolls are made with advantage.
+You can now also use your Blink ability outside of your turn, after you take damage.
+When you do not immediately reappear.
+While you do move to the space that you can see, you remain invisible until the start of your next turn.

 ### Movement Master
 *Requires **Hunter's Mark***

 You can swim and climb at your normal speed.
 Additionally, when you have a creature marked, you gain 2 tiles of movement speed.

+### Runewoven
+*Requires **Arcanist***

+When you are healed, you have the option of regaining a combination of **heart** and **focus** equal to the amount of heart you would regain normally.
+Additionally, once per rest, you can choose to lose some **focus** points instead of **heart** (as the result of an attack or trick).

+*Your body itself has become the conduit for tricks, with the line between your mental fortitude and your physical resilience becoming blurred.*

+### Spirit Interference
+*Requires **Soul Siphon***

+The spirits of those who you've felled in battle manifest for a moment.
+After using soul siphon on a creature, it has disadvantage when attacking you until your next turn.

+### Undying
+*Requires **Among the Dead**, **Glory**, or **Rage***

+When your character is fading, you do not need to use an extra heart to take your turn.
+Any healing on your character (while fading) is rolled with advantage.

 # Playing the Game
 Most TTRPGs are broken down into a cycle of play, but this is by no means a one-size fits all solution.
 Generally, a GM will describe the environment, and the players respond with what their character does.
 The GM then goes back and forth with the players, narrating the results of their actions and having the players respond, until a scene comes to a natural close.